Child Development Services - Frequently Asked Questions

 Where am I on the wait list?

 The wait list is set up on a State priority basis.
 In general, for state preschool programs, CDS is mandated to enroll children who are 4 years old before children who are 3 years old.
-Based on program availability, families with lowest incomes are given priority in State programs.
+Based on program availability, families with the lowest incomes are given priority in State programs.
+For School Age Programs, a wait list is also generated with State priority as a basis, but we also have to utilize available spaces, given returning students have priority each year.

 When can my child start?

-After a child has concluded the enrolled process and all required documents have been submitted, a start date will be determined.
+After a child has concluded the enrollment process and all required documents have been submitted, a start date will be determined.

 What is the cost of your programs?

-How can I know if I will qualify for financial assistance or subsidy?
+How can I know if I will qualify for financial assistance or a subsidy?

 Can children in Special Education programs participate in your programs?

 CDS programs are open to all children who are eligible.
-Children who have IEPs issued through the Special Education Department may have special needs for accommodations in preschool or after school.
-CDS staff will work with families to provide appropriate experiences for children with special needs.
+Children who have IEPs issued through the Special Education Department may have special needs for accommodation in preschool or after school.
+CDS staff will work with families and the Special Education department to provide appropriate experiences for children with special needs.

-Can my special ed student participate if I don’t live in Santa Monica or Malibu?
+Can my student with special needs participate if I don’t live within SMMUSD boundaries?

 Can I have a tour of your programs?